jasl/vibe_photos_v4/docs/MODELS.md

 M1 only needs to ensure that image embeddings are stored with model metadata so they can be reused later for few-shot learning.

 Few-shot logic itself is a later milestone (M4).
-The embedding schema must include:
+The embedding schema in this repository already includes:

-- Model name (for example `siglip2-base-patch16-224`).
-- Model family or backend (`siglip`).
-- Versioned configuration (for example `v1`, `v2`) so changes in preprocessing or normalization can be tracked.
+- `ImageEmbedding.model_name` and `ImageEmbedding.model_backend` (see
+  `src/vibe_photos/db.py`).
+- A `cache_format_version` field in `cache/manifest.json` that captures
+  significant preprocessing or normalization changes across runs.

+Future milestones MAY extend this with explicit version tags (for example `siglip2-base-patch16-224-v1`) once real-world migrations are better understood.